Kenneth P. Green Sr.’s Photographs of the 1960s and 70s.

 From the annual report

-The Northern Federation of Colored Women Clubs operated the Fannie Wall Home until 1941.
-The home was then incorporated as an independent organization.
-At that time it was the only home in California that primarily cared for African-American children.
+The Northern Federation of Colored Women’s Clubs operated the Fannie Wall Home until 1941 when it was incorporated as an independent organization.
+At that time, it was the only home in California that primarily cared for African-American children.

 The home was admitted as an agency of the Community Chest-United crusade in 1923

-Fannie Wall was elected as the first president and served more than 20 years as the head of the 21 board of directors.
-She was succeeded by Mrs. Lydia Smith Ward who in turn was followed by Mrs. Chlora Hayes Sledge in the 1940s.
+Fannie Wall was elected the first president and served for over twenty years as the head of the 21 board of directors.
+She succeeded Mrs. Lydia Smith Ward, whom Mrs. Chlora Hayes Sledge followed in the 1940s.

-The home was managed by a Board of Directors, which largely consisted of members of the Northern Federation of Colored Women’s Clubs, a community advisory committee, and an executive director who oversaw the home’s day-to-day operations.
+The home was managed by a Board of Directors mainly consisting of members of the Northern Federation of Colored Women’s Clubs, a community advisory committee, and an executive director who oversaw its day-to-day operations.

-The home received funding from a variety of sources including rent from an apartment in Berkeley donated by Josephine Sutton, Community Chest, the Dreiser Trust, and through fundraising events coordinated by the home.
+The home received funding from various sources, including rent from an apartment in Berkeley donated by Josephine Sutton, Community Chest, and the Dreiser Trust, and fundraising events coordinated by the home.

 The third charity ball was held on January 19, 1948, at the Oakland Auditorium.

-In 1959 a fashion show was held at Slim Jenkins to raise money for the building fund.
-Models showed the latest styles.
+In 1959, Slim Jenkins held a fashion show to raise money for the building fund.
+Models displayed the latest styles.

 A Haven For Children

-In 1949 the Fannie Wall home had 30 children who received daycare while their parents worked.
-Ranging in age from 3 to 14 years.
-During the summer months, the children took swimming lessons at the de Fremery Park pool: enjoyed story hours at the West Oakland Branch Library, and had special excursions to other city parks and playgrounds.
+In 1949, the Fannie Wall home had 30 children who received daycare while their parents worked, Ranging in age from 3 to 14 years.
+During the summer, the children took swimming lessons at the de Fremery Park pool, enjoyed story hours at the West Oakland Branch Library, and had special excursions to other city parks and playgrounds.

 Monthly parties were held to honor the children whose birthdays occurred during the month.
 They would dress up for a special dinner or an afternoon party.